bitrecycling/reactive-timesheets/readme.md

 ## The application in a nutshell
 A tool to be used by freelancers or consultants to keep track of their projects and time worked on tasks for those.
-A client has multiple projects, each projects has multiple tasks, each task has multiple entries.
+A client has multiple projects, each projects has multiple tasks, each activityhas multiple entries.
 The reports from those entries can be used to create invoices or client-specific timesheets as proof-of-work.

 ## use cases
 - register new client: the company you work for
 - register new project to existing client: a project you work on for a client
-- register new task to existing project: an activity or task you are doing for that project
+- register new activityto existing project: an activity or activityyou are doing for that project
 - register new taskentry to taks: this is the time(s) worked on a task
 - get report per project: gather all tasks and taskentries for a specific project
 - get report per client: gather all projects and their tasks and taskentries for a client